 Investing for the Future

-Another option is to invest your money in a retirement account, college savings plan, brokerage account, or another vehicle.
+Another option is to invest your money in a individual retirement account, college savings plan, brokerage account, or another vehicle.

 Investing your money for the long-term could allow you take advantage of the power of compound interest and potentially increase your chances of reaping solid returns over time.
 It can be tempting to spend your lucky find on short-term fun, but investing may set you up for financial freedom in the future.